Sharon Tate was a beautiful and talented young actress who had everything going for her until her life was cut short by members of the Manson Family.

 10050 Cielo Drive

 Sharon became pregnant near the end of 1968.
 On February 12, 1969, Polanski and Tate signed a lease for the house at 10050 Cielo Drive.
 They moved in three days later.
 The house previously had been occupied by their friends, Terry Melcher and Candice Bergen.

 In March of 1969, Sharon flew to Italy to film Twelve Plus One.
 After completing the movie, she joined Polanski in London.

 When Sharon returned from London, Polanski, who was still in Europe, asked Wojciech Frykowski if he and Abigail Folger would stick around until Polanski came back from Europe.
 Abigail and Wojciech decided to stay with Sharon at the Cielo Drive residence, who was in the eighth month of her pregnancy.

 August 8, 1969

-That same night Charles Manson told Tex Watson to take some of the girls and to go to “that house where Melcher used to live” and to “totally destroy everyone inside, as gruesome as you can” and Manson told Watson to “leave a sign, something witchy”.
-Tex Watson took Susan Atkins, Linda Kasabian, and Patricia Krenwinkel to Cielo Drive…
+That same night Charles Manson told Tex Watson to take some of the girls and go to “that house where Melcher used to live” and to “totally destroy everyone inside, as gruesome as you can”.
+Manson told Watson to “leave a sign, something witchy”.
+Tex Watson took Susan Atkins, Linda Kasabian, and Patricia Krenwinkel to Cielo Drive.

 The last book Sharon read was Thomas Hardy’s “Tess of the d’Urbervilles” which she convinced Roman Polanski would make a great film one day.
 Polanski’s film Tess (1979) is dedicated simply “For Sharon”.